Annex, Oregon

 Annex is an unincorporated community and census-designated place in Malheur County, Oregon, United States.
-Its population was 235 as of the 2010 census.
+Its population was 225 as of the 2020 census.

+Geography

 The community is located on the south bank of the Snake River across from Weiser, Idaho; a bridge carrying U.S. Route 95 Spur connects the two.

-Geography
+It is 17 mi north of Ontario, the largest city in Malheur County, via Oregon Route 201, which passes just south of Annex.

-According to the U.S. Census Bureau, the community has an area of 2.46 sqmi, all of it land.
+According to the U.S. Census Bureau, the Annex CDP has an area of 2.46 sqmi, all land.

 Demographics

 Education

 Annex is within the Annex School District 29.
 It operates a K-8 school called the Annex Charter School.
 In 1967 the Annex School was having a new building established.